NH Lake Aquatic Exotic Plants and Algae

 Cyanobacteria (formerly known as blue-green algae) are photosynthetic bacteria that utilize the suns energy but also behave as bacteria.
 Cyanobacteria are some of the earliest inhabitants of our waters; naturally occur in most of our lakes, though often in relatively low numbers in New Hampshire.
 Many species of cyanobacteria grow in colonies to form surface water “blooms.”
 Blooms are usually bluegreen in color.

-IF YOU SEE CYANOBACTERIA ON YOUR LAKE, DO NOT DRINK THE WATER!
+IF YOU SEE CYANOBACTERIA ON YOUR LAKE, D O NOT DRINK THE WATER!

 DO NOT WADE OR SWIM IN THE WATER!